EU Licensed4.8/5

 Frequently Asked Questions

-Can I drink alcohol while taking atenolol?
+Can I exercise while taking atenolol?

 Medically Reviewed